jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 Check on how they should handle bushings during hi-pot?
 Setup for capacitive voltage was S1 closed and S2 closed, then they opened S2 (it's now floating) - he shocked himself on floating S2
-- They try to ground the tbody, but then they can't remove it - they also can't isolate the switch
+- They try to ground the tbody, but then they can't remove it - they also can't isolate the switch 700 FIRMWARE UPDATE?
+Send instruction manuals for 451 and 700G

 - Jomel
 - Ma'am M